kapai1890/hide-my-plugins/README.md

-# Hide Plugins \[P\]
+# Hide My Plugins \[P\]
-Hides plugins from the plugins list.
+Hides unnecessary plugins from the plugins list.

+Decrease the amount of plugins, which you don't manage often.
+Move the hidden plugin into the tab "Hidden", where you can switch back to show the plugin again, if you change your mind.

 ## Requirements
-* PHP 7.0+
+* PHP 5.4+
 * WordPress 3.5.0+

+## Tested Up To
+* PHP 7.0.15
+* WordPress 5.2

-## Description
+## Some Details
-The plugin is intended only for individual sites and WILL NOT support network plugins.
+* Hides plugins immediately.

-* Hides plugins immediately and for all users (moves to tab "Hidden").
+* Hides plugins only for current user.
-* Any administrator (users with "delete_plugins" capability) can hide or show plugins.
+* Any users with capability to activate or manage plugins can hide or show the plugins.
+* Supports network installations.
-* Will not hide itself by default, you can hide the plugin like any others.
+* Will not hide itself by default.
+You can hide the plugin like any other.
-* Does not support network plugins.
-* Adds "Hidden" tab on "Plugins" page, where you can disable hiding of the plugins.

 # License
 The project is licensed under the [MIT License](https://opensource.org/licenses/MIT).